mariadb-corporation/mariadb-connector-nodejs/documentation/readme.md

   conn.commit();
 });
 ```

 TODO difference
 - error print command + parameters
 - changedRows resultset that depend on language not defined (available if disabling foundRows).

-//TODO explain Bigint options :
-for fields type DECIMAL and BIGINT: javascript does not support precise int value for value >=2^53 or < 2^53 (IEEE-754).
-no option : big integer (>=2^53) may return approximate value
-option bigNumberStrings => all BIGinteger are return as string
-option supportBigNumbers => return int if comprise in -(2^53 -1) et 2^53 -1), or a long object (from https://www.npmjs.com/package/long) to permit having exact value